Rise to Success: Career Highlights of Hillary Clinton

 2011: Response to Egyptian Protests

-In 2011, the Egyptian protests posed a foreign policy crisis for the Obama administration.
-Hillary Clinton's response evolved from assessing Mubarak's government as "stable" to supporting an "orderly transition".
+In 2011, the Egyptian protests posed a challenging foreign policy crisis.
+Hillary Clinton's public response evolved from assessing the Mubarak government as "stable" to condemning violence against protesters.

-During mid-2012, Hillary Clinton formed a plan with CIA Director David Petraeus to further strengthen the opposition by arming and training vetted groups of Syrian rebels.
+During mid-2012, Hillary Clinton and CIA Director David Petraeus formed a plan to strengthen the Syrian opposition by arming and training vetted groups of Syrian rebels.
 The proposal was rejected by White House officials who were reluctant to become entangled in the conflict.

-In 2012, bilateral relations declined considerably, after Medvedev's presidency ended and Vladimir Putin returned to the Russian presidency.
+In 2012, bilateral relations between the U.S. and Russia declined considerably after Dmitry Medvedev's presidency ended and Vladimir Putin returned to the Russian presidency.

-2013 marked the first time that Hillary Clinton expressed support for a national right to same-sex marriage.
+2013 marked the first time that Hillary Clinton expressed support for a national right to same-sex marriage, evolving her stance on the issue.

 2013: Joins Clinton Foundation

-In 2013, Hillary Clinton joined her husband and daughter as named members of the Bill, Hillary & Chelsea Clinton Foundation, focusing on early childhood development initiatives and girls' education.
+In 2013, Hillary Clinton and her daughter joined her husband as named members of the Bill, Hillary & Chelsea Clinton Foundation.
+She focused on early childhood development efforts, including an initiative called Too Small to Fail and a $600 million initiative to encourage the enrollment of girls in secondary schools worldwide.

-In 2013, Hillary Clinton's term as the 67th United States Secretary of State came to an end.
+In 2013, Hillary Clinton's term as the 67th United States Secretary of State ended, concluding her service in the Barack Obama administration, which began in 2009.

 May 2014: Creation of House Select Committee on Benghazi